Skip to main content

 Bruce Jarrell, MDAdded UMB President Bruce E. Jarrell, MD, FACS: “These endowed professorships support research in very meaningful areas of public health.
 Attracting the most innovative researchers also enables us to maintain leadership and a competitive edge in critical areas of health sciences research.”

-To continue the school’s impacts in xenotransplantation, commerce has awarded $750,000, matched by $750,000 in qualified funding from UMB, to support the Bartley P. Griffith, MD Professorship in Surgery, Transplantation, and Innovation in the Department of Surgery.
+To continue the school’s impact in xenotransplantation, commerce has awarded $750,000, matched by $750,000 in qualified funding from the University of Maryland Surgical Associates, P.A., to support the Bartley P. Griffith, MD Professorship in Surgery, Transplantation, and Innovation in the Department of Surgery.
 The funding will allow the School of Medicine to recruit an internationally recognized surgeon-scientist and innovator specializing in cardiothoracic surgery and heart and lung transplantation, with a focus on new applications towards clinical use and potential commercialization.

 Christine Lau, MD, MBA“We are thrilled to have this new funding to give us a competitive edge to recruit a true innovator who can help us continue our world-class efforts to advance the field of heart and lung transplantation,” said Christine Lau, MD, MBA, the Dr. Robert W. Buxton Chair of Surgery and professor of surgery at UMSOM.

-Commerce also provided $500,000, matched by $500,000 in qualified funding from UMB, to support the Brown Capital Management, LLC Professorship in Sickle Cell Disease.
+Commerce also provided $500,000, matched by $500,000 in qualified funding from Brown Capital Management, to support the Brown Capital Management, LLC Professorship in Sickle Cell Disease.
 This position will lead the University of Maryland Sickle Cell Disease Center (UMSCDC), a multidisciplinary Center of Excellence to enhance and expand the treatment, education, and research programs for Sickle Cell Disease (SCD) in a community with a high prevalence of the disease.
 The endowed professorship will be fully dedicated to improving care and finding a cure for SCD.

 Stuart Martin, PhD“We will be looking for a new faculty member with a strong background in basic research on fundamental physiological mechanisms and a passion for developing potential new drug therapies,” said Stuart Martin, PhD, Interim Chair of the Department of Pharmacology, Physiology and Drug Development and Deputy Director at the Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC).